 Two factors contributing to the spike in trading activity include:

-The financial authority found that the increased volatility was resulting in a higher incidence of slippage and gapping events, causing a number of traders ending up with negative trading account balances.
-In the same week of April 2020, 5,488 Australian retail traders went into a negative balance, amounting to -$4 million.
+The financial authority found that the increased volatility was resulting in a higher incidence of slippage and gapping events, causing a number of traders to end up with negative trading account balances.
+In the same week of August 2020, 5,488 Australian retail traders went into a negative balance, amounting to -$4 million.

 Due to the unprecedented nature of COVID-19 and the volatility and uncertainty it is causing, many forex brokers forgave a portion or all of the negative balances owed to them.

 Lastly, the report found that many trading balances were being eroded by costly overnight funding costs (swap rates).
 For example, oil CFDs swap rates had increased to up to 220% pa.

 Amid the extreme volatility from 16 August to 19 August 2020, ASIC determined that between 56.9% and 63.2% of retail traders were losing money.
 Over the five-week period, retail traders signed up to Australian brokers lost a total of $774 million.